Ninnteen/PublicIPTV/README.md

-# Portugal IPTV Public Streams 🎥
+# IPTV Public Streams 🎥
-Portugal IPTV public stream repository
+IPTV public streams repository

-###### To use with VLC, you must use this link : https://raw.githubusercontent.com/NoyTheBiche/IPTV_PT/master/list.m3u
+###### To use with VLC, you must use this link : https://raw.githubusercontent.com/NoyTheBiche/PublicIPTV/master/NAMEOFTHECOUNTRY.m3u